tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 Navigate to "Testing" and run all tests using the "Play" icon by hovering over the "ingest" dropdown.
 Tsdat will automatically configure these tests, and they all should pass at this point in time, as indicated by green checkmarks.
-(You can find more details about testing at `Python testing in Visual Studio Code <https://code.visualstudio.com/docs/python/testing>`_.)
+(You can find more details about testing from `Python testing in Visual Studio Code <https://code.visualstudio.com/docs/python/testing>`_.)

 .. figure:: global_marine_data/intro7.png
     :align: center